curioustechizen/yadi/README.md

 **Yadi (यदि)** is the Sanskrit word for "if", hence the name (and the fact that I got lazy trying to come up with a name).

+## ToDo

+  - [ ] Add methods for primitive types in order to avoid auto boxing
+  - [ ] Think of a meaningful example for the subject and RHS values being of different types

 ##LICENSE

     Copyright 2016 Kiran Rao